Ella-Hoeppner/easl/README.md

 * shadowing
   * seems to typecheck fine but wgsl actually doesn't allow shadowing within the same scope, so I guess during compilation we could track bindings and change shadowed names

-* throw an error if control flow expressions are used outside their proper context
+* return an error if control flow expressions are used outside their proper context
   * `break` and `continue` can only be used inside a loop
   * `discard` can only be used inside a `@fragment` function